alewtschuk/PingPong/README.md

 ## Overview

-This PingPong project incorporates multithreading and socket connectios to make a server and client simulate a game of ping pong.
+This PingPong project incorporates multithreading and socket connections to make a server and client simulate a game of ping pong.
 When the client and server connect there is a distributed coin toss to decide who plays first.
 There is also a servent version in the Servernt directory.

 ## Compiling and Using

-To run the code please use terminal and run the command `java pingpong.java <client|server> <serverHost> <port#>`.
+To run the code please use the terminal and run the command `java pingpong.java <client|server> <serverHost> <port#>`.
 Make sure that the host is always `localhost`.

 Once the `server` has been set up open another terminal and with the same command specify `client` and the information for the server you just set up.
 This is how the `client` will connect.